wix-playground/dapperdox/README.md

 It would be usual for the template fragment `assets/themes/default/templates/fragments/scripts.tmpl` to be overridden, so that it can build a list of valid API keys to be used and inject them into the explorer page.
-Generally the keys would be fetched from some ajax endpoint, having previously gone through user authentication.
+Generally the keys would be fetched from some ajax endpoint that you provide, once the user as gone though some sign-in process.

 The supplied example, `examples/apikey_injection/assets/templates/fragments/scripts.tmpl` demonstrates the addition of an API key (hardcoded for the benefit of this example), and injects the list of one into the explorer page.